0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/json-rpc-to-proof.md

 14. The computed _intrinsic gas_ is greater than the provided gas.
 The _intrinsic gas_ of a transaction measures the required gas in terms of the amount of transactional data plus the starting gas for the raw transaction which is currently of $21000$, or $53000$ in the case of a contract creation transaction.

-15. The current transaction gasprice is higher than the other transactions in the PoolDB with the same nonce and from.
-This is because a transaction cannot be replaced with another with less gasprice.
+15. The current transaction `GasPrice` is higher than the other transactions in the PoolDB with the same nonce and `from` address.
+This is because a transaction cannot be replaced with another with lower `GasPrice`.

 16. The sizes of the transaction’s fields are compatible with the Executor needs.
 More specifically: